openstax/jobba/README.md

 ### Efficiency

-Jobba strives to do all of its operations as efficiently as possible using built-in redis operations.
+Jobba strives to do all of its operations as efficiently as possible using built-in Redis operations.
 If you find a place where the efficiency can be improved, please submit an issue or a pull request.

 ## TODO